michimussato/OpenStudioLandscapes/wiki/README.md

 - **Outdated Documentation**
 - **Parallel Documentation** (The same thing documented in multiple places - I'm sure there's an official term for this...)

-These are deceiving because they *pretend* to be reliable as a source of truth.
+These are deceiving because they *pretend* to be reliable as a source of truth - and these are also my main focuses to avoid (not quite there yet, but working on it).

 ---